The Kodaira dimensions of $\overline{\mathcal{M}}_{22}$ and $\overline{\mathcal{M}}_{23}$: Divisors and linear series on chains of loops

-Every divisor on $\Gamma$ is equivalent to a unique \emph{break divisor} $D$, with multiplicity $d-g$ at $w_0$, and precisely one point of multiplicity 1 on each loop $\gamma_k$; see, for instance, \cite{ABKS}.
+Every divisor of degree $d$ on $\Gamma$ is equivalent to a unique \emph{break divisor} $D$, with multiplicity $d-g$ at $w_0$ and precisely one point of multiplicity 1 on each loop $\gamma_k$; see, for instance, \cite{ABKS}.
 In this way, $\Pic^d(\Gamma)$ is naturally identified with $\prod_{k=1}^g \gamma_k$.

-We choose a coordinate on each loop $\gamma_k$, as follows.
+We choose a coordinate on each loop $\gamma_k$, and hence coordinates on $\Pic^d(\Gamma)$, as in Definition~\ref{def:Pic-coords} below.
 Since the top and bottom edges have lengths $\ell_k$ and $m_k$, respectively, the loop has length $\ell_k + m_k$.

+\begin{remark} There are other natural choices for representatives of divisor classes on $\Gamma$.
+For example, \cite{tropicalBN} uses $w_0$-reduced divisors.
+The combinatorial advantages of break divisors on chains of loops were illustrated by Nathan Pflueger in \cite{Pflueger17a}.
+One such advantage is that the natural map $\Sym^g (\Gamma) \to \Pic^g (\Gamma)$ admits a continuous section, taking a divisor class to its unique break divisor representative \cite{MikhalkinZharkov08}.
+The map taking a divisor class to its $w_0$-reduced representative, on the other hand, is not continuous. \end{remark}